 (2): As these outlets age, they get wiggly and lose their ability to grip the pegs.
 This is especially true if you are using a two prong “Europlug” or Type C plug) which should work.
 In extremely wiggly situations, I use duct tape to hold things together (“Kentucky Chrome” is our go-to fix).

 (3): What leaps out those holes is potent.
-In the USA, the current hovers around 110 volts and cycles at 60 hertz.
-In Israel/Palestine, the current hovers around 230 volts and cycles at 50 hertz.
-This becomes a problem if you put your finger in the socket or if you use an appliance that is not suited for the local current.
-Underpoweringor overpowering an appliance is dangerous and may burn up a motor.
+In the USA, the electrical supply is typically 110 volts AC at 60 Hertz, while in Israel/Palestine, the electrical supply is around 230 volts AC at 50 Hertz.
+This becomes a problem if your appliance is not suited for the local electrical supply.
+Under powering and/or over powering an appliance is dangerous, may cause a catastrophic fail, and may burn up electrical equipment.

 So how does one cope with the three points listed above?

 Start here: if you feel you must bring something along that needs to be plugged in, be sure that it can take the voltage leaping out of the socket.
 How do you know?
 Look for print somewhere on the appliance itself.
 Alternatively, look for small selector switch on the side or back of your appliance.
 It will flip from 110 to 240 (just don’t forget to flip it when you arrive!).

 Consider my camera battery charger.
 Here is a picture of it.